The DofE’s Privacy Statement

-We take all reasonable safeguards to keep all your personal information as secure as is digitally possible.
+We build in safeguards to keep all your personal information as secure as is digitally possible.
 In addition to a rigorously enforced data handling policy, all our staff members are made aware of their obligations to keep the information for authorised use only.
-Of course no technology is fail-safe, but we have made every reasonable effort to keep our systems up to date with the relevant protocols.
+Of course no technology is foolproof, but we have made every reasonable effort to keep our systems up to date with the relevant protocols.

-All personal data should be accessible only to those who need to use it.
-A judgement should be based upon the sensitivity and value of the information in question; but we always consider keeping personal data:
+All personal data is accessible only to those who need to use it.
+We make that judgement based upon the sensitivity and value of the information in question; We always consider keeping personal data: